phax/peppol-commons/README.md

 # News and noteworthy

 * v6.1.3 - work in progress
     * Requires ph-commons 9.1.3
+    * Added support for PEPPOL Envelope (SBDH) specification v1.1 from https://github.com/OpenPEPPOL/documentation/blob/master/TransportInfrastructure/ICT-Transport-OpenPEPPOL-Envelope_Specification-11_2018-08-31.pdf
 * v6.1.2 - 2018-05-15
     * Really fixed OSGI ServiceProvider configuration
     * Added interface `IBDXLURLProvider`
     * Updated the BDMSL service to the latest version
 * v6.1.1 - 2018-05-14
     * Fixed OSGI ServiceProvider configuration
     * Updated to ph-commons 9.1.0
 * v6.1.0 - 2018-05-04 (#StarWarsDay release)
     * Reworked internal PEPPOL document type identifier representation (API incompatibility; deleted `OpenPeppolDocumentTypeIdentifierParts`)
     * The new official PEPPOL code lists were integrated.
 Therefore `EPredefinedIdentifierIssuingAgency` was replaced with `EPredefinedParticipantIdentifierScheme` and `IdentifierIssuingAgencyManager` was renamed to `ParticipantIdentifierSchemeManager`
     * The document types were removed from the predefined process identifiers
     * The shortcut constants of the predefined process identifiers were slightly changed (the final "0" was removed, so `BIS1A_V20` is now `BIS1A_V2`)
 * v6.0.4 - 2018-04-13
     * Added SSL certificates of SML into default truststore (`truststore/complete-truststore.jks`)
     * Replaced truststore SHA-1 files with SHA-256 checksum files
 * v6.0.3 - 2018-04-11
     * Codelist updated (added Estonian Company Code and Billing BIS v3)
 * v6.0.2 - 2018-03-06
     * Added support for SHA256 and SHA512 in `TrustStoreBasedX509KeySelector` for BDXR
     * Fixed error in `BDXRClientReadOnly` certificate parsing
 * v6.0.1 - 2018-02-13
     * Removed unused dependency to BouncyCastle
     * Added the new OpenPEPPOL root PKI v3 - valid from 2018-2028
     * **Important**: the paths to the preconfigured truststore paths have changed - see below for details
 * v6.0.0 - 2018-01-05
     * Updated to ph-commons 9.0.0
     * SMP client can now handle responses with BOM
     * Removed legacy project `peppol-sml-client-swing` again
     * Added PEPPOL AS4 transport protocol ID
     * All sub-projects previously licensed under EUPL 1.1 or MPL 1.1 (`peppol-commons`, `peppol-smp-client` and `peppol-sml-client`) are now licensed under MPL 2.0
 * v5.2.7 - 2017-07-21
     * Unified identifier handling concerning `""` and `null`
 * v5.2.6 - 2017-05-30
     * Added possibility to deprecate transport profiles
 * v5.2.5 - 2017-05-25
     * Binds to ph-web 8.8.0
     * Added possibility to define SMP client proxy credentials(see issue [#13](https://github.com/phax/peppol-commons/issues/13))
     * Added legacy project `peppol-sml-client-swing` due to request
 * v5.2.4 - 2017-01-09
     * Binds to ph-commons 8.6.0
     * Updated to dnsjava 2.1.8
     * Added possibility to define usage of proxy system properties via configuration file (see issue [#9](https://github.com/phax/peppol-commons/issues/9))
 * v5.2.3 - 2016-12-28
     * Updated to BouncyCastle 1.56
     * Binds to ph-web 8.7.1
     * SMPClient and BDXRClient extended with writing API to create redirects
 * v5.2.2 - 2016-12-16
     * Added possibility to support more proxy settings via system properties (see issue [#9](https://github.com/phax/peppol-commons/issues/9))
 * v5.2.1 - 2016-11-21
     * Added possibility to disable SMP/BDXR client certificate check (see issue [#8](https://github.com/phax/peppol-commons/issues/8))
 * v5.2.0 - 2016-10-25
     * Reworked identifier API to improve case sensitivity handling (based on identifier scheme).
 The rules per identifier factory:
     * BDXR: identifiers based on participant identifier scheme `iso6523-actorid-upis`, document type identifier scheme `bdx-docid-qns` or process identifier scheme `bdx-procid-transport` are treated case **in**sensitive
     * PEPPOL: identifiers based on participant identifier scheme `iso6523-actorid-upis` are treated case **in**sensitive
     * simple: all identifiers are handled case sensitive.
 * v5.1.5 - 2016-10-17
     * Improved BDXR extension API
 * v5.1.4 - 2016-10-12
     * Added missing U-NAPTR resolution in EsensURLProvider - thanks to @jerouris for pointing that out
 * v5.1.3 - 2016-09-15
     * Changed PEPPOL identifier codelist to 1.2.1, because 1.2.2 was based on a misunderstanding
 * v5.1.2 - 2016-09-09
     * Updated to ph-commons 8.5.x
     * Updated PEPPOL identifier codelist to 1.2.2
 * v5.1.1 - 2016-08-21
     * Updated to ph-commons 8.4.x
     * Improved identifier handling for BDXR
 * v5.1.0 - 2016-08-01
 * v5.0.1 - 2016-07-26
 * v5.0.0 - 2016-07-12
     * JDK 8 is now required
     * Please check the separate [Update to version 5](UpdateV5.md) page.
 * v4.3.5 - 2016-02-26
     * Made the SMP query API more flexible so that e.g. the PEPPOL Directory BusinessCards can easily be queried; made the SMP Client more configurable.
 * v4.3.4 - 2016-01-26
     * Reduced the maximum migration key length from 100 to 24 (new SMK 3 requirement) and adopted the API to use String instead of UUID
 * v4.3.3 - 2015-12-11
     * Improved the support for BDXR SMP stuff
 * v4.3.2 - 2015-11-26
     * Improved the support for custom SMP transport profiles
     * Updated the BDMSL additional services WSDL to the latest 3.1.0 version
 * v4.3.1 - 2015-10-30
     * Added new BDMSL client to access the new "/cipaservice" in a convenient way (class `BDMSLClient` in project `peppol-sml-client`)
     * Loosened the regular expression for participant identifier schemes
     * Added a new SML participant delete method with SMP ID to work around an SMK 3.0.0 problem
 * v4.3.0 - 2015-10-29
     * Added support for CIPA BDMSL 3.0 with the wsse:Security header
     * Added BDXR SMP client
     * Integrated the BDXR SMP classes into peppol-commons
     * Updated the BDMSL Service WSDL corresponding to the CIPA 3.0.0 release

 ## peppol-commons
 Java library with shared PEPPOL components.
 It contains the basic algorithms and the handling for the identifiers.